oharris21/EventTrackerProject/README.md

 * Angular
 * Spring REST
 * Spring Boot
+* Spring Data JPA

 ### Lessons Learned
 My biggest takeway was learning how to traverse through Angular classes in a development environment.
-It is actually very similar to building a Java application in Spring as I am used to doing.
-My biggest challenge was remembering what all of the different classes are used for and which code needs to go in each one.
-This project was done at the end of my first week learning Angular!
+This project was done at the end of my first week learning Angular so some of it was still pretty new to me!

+On the Java side, utilizing Spring Data JPA and it's Query DSL made my backend logic more efficient since I didn't have to write bunch of custom queries and methods.